HenryTeahan/Hazard-Classifier/README.md

 - Clean, printable summary page
 - No internet or API dependency — runs **entirely locally**
 - About page detailing calculations
+-
 ## 🧪 Use Cases

 - SDS authoring and compliance checks
 - Laboratory safety and chemical mixture assessments
 - Regulatory prep for REACH, CLP, OSHA HazCom
 - Teaching and training in chemical safety

+> **Note:** This calculator applies **only the GHS cut-off concentration thresholds** to classify mixture hazards.
+> It does **not** incorporate experimental toxicity data or in-depth risk assessment.
+> Use this tool as a **guidance aid** and **not as definitive evidence** for regulatory or safety decisions.
+> Always consult qualified safety professionals and official testing results when necessary.

 ## 🚀 Getting Started
   Clone the repository: